sulcgroup/DNA3Dpolycubes/README.md

 A more detailed and object-oriented implementation of this is integrated into [pypatchy library](pypatchy/design/sat).

 ## [Polycubes stochastic assembly web app](polycubes_web_app/)
 The polycubes web application is a graphic user interface for design and assembly of polycubes structures.
-It can be also launched [interactively](https://sulcgroup.github.io/DNA3Dpolycubes/)

 ## [Polycubes stochastic assembly (fast implementation)](polycubes_cpp/)